The Alexandrov-Fenchel type inequalities, revisited: Proofs of Theorem and its corollaries

-Now applying Theorem \ref{determinantal} to this situation yields the first inequality in (\ref{determinantal general mixed}): $\det\Big(\big(d_{0i}d_{0j}-d_{00}d_{ij}\big)_{i,j=1}^r\Big)\geq 0$.
-Now if those $A_0,A_1,\ldots,A_r,B_3,\ldots,B_3$ in Corollary \ref{coro1} are positive definite, then $d_{00}>0$ (\cite[Theorem 9]{Ba}).
+If those $A_0,A_1,\ldots,A_r,B_3,\ldots,B_3$ in Corollary \ref{coro1} are positive definite, then $d_{00}>0$ (\cite[Theorem 9]{Ba}).
 This, together with the first inequality in (\ref{determinantal general mixed}), tells us that the second one in (\ref{determinantal general mixed}) is true if the matrices involved are positive definite.
 However, this is enough to derive the desired result as positive semi-definite matrices can be approximated by positive definite ones.

-The proof of Corollary \ref{coro2} is identically the same as that of Corollary \ref{coro1}: apply Theorem \ref{determinantal} to the closed nef cone $\overline{\mathcal{K}}\subset H^{1,1}(M;\mathbb{R})$ to yield the first one in (\ref{determinantal general nef}), note that $c_1\cdot c_2\cdot c_3\cdots c_n>0$ if these $c_i$ are all K\"{a}hler classes,and then the second one in (\ref{determinantal general nef}) holds for K\"{a}hler classes.
+The proof of Corollary \ref{coro2} is identically the same as that of Corollary \ref{coro1}: apply Theorem \ref{determinantal} to the closed nef cone $\overline{\mathcal{K}}\subset H^{1,1}(M;\mathbb{R})$ to yield the first one in (\ref{determinantal general nef}).
+Note that $c_1\cdot c_2\cdot c_3\cdots c_n>0$ if these $c_i$ are all K\"{a}hler classes,and then the second one in (\ref{determinantal general nef}) holds for K\"{a}hler classes.
 Then the general case is also obtained by approximation.